NICKY-TECH/TIME-TRACKING-DASHBOARD/README.md

 4. RUN: npm run dev

-5. VISIT THE URL BEING DISPLAY ON YOUR TERMINAL
+5. VISIT THE URL DISPLAYED ON YOUR TERMINAL

 🎉🎉 YOU HAVE A PROJECT RUNNING LOCALLY !!!